 In some ports the ship will anchor offshore and use smaller boats which hold around 100 people (known as tenders) to transport guests to shore.
 Guests will go to a tender platform from which you will board the tender.
 On occasion and due to operational reasons, it is necessary for us to switch from a docked port of call to a tender.
+Some guests with limited mobility may find it difficult to embark or disembark the ship at certain times while at the dock or while tendering.
+To ensure the safety of our guests and crew, Norwegian reserves the right to limit the use of wheelchairs or scooters when transferring from the ship to a tender.
+Guests in wheelchairs or scooters may consequently not be able to go ashore or participate in certain activities or shore excursions in tender ports.
+Tender ports are subject to change without notice.
 Please note that passengers use tenders at their own risk.
 Norwegian shall not be responsible for any damage to property or personal injury suffered in using a tender, where that loss or damage is not attributable to the acts or omissions of Norwegian.

 Guests who do not possess the proper documentation may be prevented from boarding their flight or ship or from entering a country and may be subject to fines.
 No refunds will be given to individuals who fail to bring proper documentation.
 We do not accept any liability if you are refused entry onto any flight or into any country or otherwise suffer any difficulties or incur any costs as a result of not having an acceptable passport or any required visa(s).